malus-security/kextractor/README.md

 If that is the case, you need to install `defusedxml` with python bindings.

+You also need to make sure you can run perl scripts and have installed `Crypt::Rijndael` perl module.
+Before runing `kextractor`, please make sure you can run `decrypt.pl` by making it an executable and that you run the `make` command in the `/kextractor/kextractorlib/lzssdec` directory.

-After installing the library you can use `kextractor` script from the `/scripts` directory.
+After completing these steps you can use `kextractor` script from the `/scripts` directory.

 ## Usage